concur/developer.concur.com/api-reference/authentication/get-users31.markdown

 Once you have the Company Token, you would call the `/users` endpoint to retrieve a list of users that belong to that company.

+This endpoint will also return basic company information together with the list of users.

 `GET /users`